 In terms of functionality there are various components that are important within import export software.
 These include landed cost tracking, multi-currency functionality and automated customs processing.
 However, aside from functionality it is important to evaluate vendors on their level of support, customer satisfaction and of course software costs.

-Multi-currency functionality is important when dealing with customers and vendors from all over the world.
 This functionality makes it easy to incorporate exchange differences into product costs and pricing without having to worry about the human error and time spent calculating these numbers manually.
 Import export software that shows you how much your customers owe you in the currency in which they’re going to pay and vice versa for suppliers is imperative in the industry.

 Automated systems to handle customs documents saves a lot of time manually organizing, updating and entering this information for each product.